MaterializeInc/materialize/doc/user/content/console/create-new.md

 {{< tip >}}

-Before you can create a source, you must configure your upstream database.
+For PostgreSQL and MySQL, you must configure your upstream database first.
 Refer to the [Ingest data](/ingest-data/) section for your data source.

 {{</ tip >}}